 Record here all calls made.
 Use the end box to show 'no reply', 'made appointment', 'time of appointment', and to record progress - e.g., 'wife interviewed, husband in after 6pm only'.
-Record first the total number of calls made at the issued address and then the total number of calls made at any new address(es).
+Record first the total number of calls made at the issued address on the label and then the total number of calls made at any new address(es).
 If no calls are made at a new address leave the boxes blank.
-Please tick the appropriate column on the coversheet to code whether a the call was made in person or by telephone.
+Please code personal calls only and not those made by telephone.
+There is a new column on the call record for you to tick whether the call was done in person or by telephone.